vikipernkopf/PeriodicTableWebsite/project-management/project-description.md

 The website will include the following features:

 1. **Homepage**
+    - navigation menu
+    - you can navigate to the login-, periodic table-, and electron configuration page

+2. **Navigation Menu**
    - periodic table
-    - field where you can enter an element, and you get the electron configuration
+   - electron configuration
-    - welcome message

-2. **Navigation Menu**
-    - the website won't have a navigation menu

 3. **Additional Pages/Sections**
+    - periodic-table.html
     - login.html

 ## Technologies Used